-Before testing the lower board for AC operation, test upper control panel ON/OFF switches, LED display control and wiring harness between upper and lower controls.
+Before testing the lower board for AC operation, test upper control board ON/OFF switches, LED display control and wiring harness between upper and lower controls.
 Next check that incoming AC voltage is present at terminals J5 (black) and J6 (white) on the circuit board.
 With unit in AC mode, check for voltage at the heating element connection terminals J7 and J8 on the circuit board.
-If no voltage is present and 5 amp AC fuse, 3 amp DC fuse, wiring harness and upper controls test ok, change the lower control board.
+If no voltage is present and 5 amp AC fuse, 3 amp DC fuses, wiring harness and upper controls test ok, change the lower control board.
 The AC voltage detection circuit is damaged.
+Reference section 11 Dianostic Mode.